-The Coastal Management Team has an overall objective to appropriately manage the risk to life, property and the environment from coastal erosion and related flooding.
-This includes:
+Our overall aim is to appropriately manage risk to life, property and the environment from coastal erosion and related flooding.

-In order to deliver these objectives, the Coastal Management team undertake a broad range of coastal management activities including:
+To deliver these aims, we undertake a broad range of coastal management activities including:

-The Suffolk Coast Forum is a group of organisations who take a partnership approach to flood and coastal erosion risk management and closely related issues on the coast and estuaries.
-The Forum produce a quarterly Suffolk Flood and Coast News newsletter as well as providing all the latest related news and updates.
+One of the ways we do this is via the Suffolk Coast Forum - a group of organisations who take a partnership approach to flood and coastal erosion risk management and closely related issues on the coast and estuaries.
+You can find more about the Suffolk Coast Forum and our wider work on the Coastal Partnership East website.